 How do I get into Medicine?

 New Zealand and Australia are no different.
-In NZ the three criteria are: Grade Point Average, UCAT and an interview.
-In Otago University there is no interview for Medicine, but ther eis for Dentistry.. universities these three criteria are equally weighted.
+In NZ the three criteria are: Grade Point Average, UCAT score and an interview.
+In Otago University there is no interview for Medicine, but there is for Dentistry.
+In most universities these three criteria are equally weighted.

 Because medicine is the ONLY course where the government strictly controls the number of places, the demand is high which is one of the reasons why it is seen as an attractive profession.